cabo/ace-aif/draft-ietf-ace-aif.md

 Different data model specializations can be defined for the generic information model given above.

-In this section, we will give the data model for basic REST authorization as per {{rest-model}} and {{ext-rest-model}}.
+In this section, we will give the data model for simple REST authorization as per {{rest-model}} and {{ext-rest-model}}.
 As discussed, in this case the object identifier is specialized as a text string giving a relative URI (local-part as absolute path on the server